-Through improving the validity and analysis of our student assessments (Goal 1, Actions 1, 2, and 4), we will be able to easily identify and provide intervention to English learners and low-income students that need extra support in the classroom.
+Through improving the validity and analysis of our student assessments (Goal 1, Actions 1, 2, 3, 4 and 5), we will be able to easily identify and provide intervention to English learners and low-income students that need extra support in the classroom.
 Similarly, we will provide specific times to build missing skills with these students outside of the support already occurring within their classrooms.
 After improving our data analysis and increasing our assessments, we will be able to look at the data and practices together as a team to collaborate and problem-solve together, first and foremost focusing on English learners and low-income students.

-Better quality teaching with coaching (Goal 2 Actions 1-5) will lead to success for all learners, but especially in providing intervention and clear instruction to our English learners and low-income students.
+Better quality teaching with coaching (Goal 2 Action 5) will lead to success for all learners, but especially in providing intervention and clear instruction to our English learners and low-income students.
 Professionals collaborating can help share strategies that have proven successful for members of these populations at our school.
 When coaching and observations focus on high needs students, instruction can be altered to improve academic and social emotional support for those students.

-Giving our students access to high quality, standards-aligned materials (Goal 3 Actions 1-5) will allow us to support all students, especially those from low-income families and English learners.
+Giving our students access to high quality, standards-aligned materials will allow us to support all students, especially those from low-income families and English learners.
 Many of our software programs (Goal 3 Action 1) help English learners be able to pause, rewind, slow down, and translate academic resources.
-Continuing to update our curricular resources (Goal 3 Action 2) ensures that we are offering our students culturally and socio-economically diverse resources that represent them supported by current research in best practices.
-Ensuring we have a quality facility (Goal 3 Actions 3-4) helps our students and families feel safe here at school.
+Continuing to update our curricular resources ensures that we are offering our students culturally and socio-economically diverse resources that represent them supported by current research in best practices.
+Ensuring we have a quality facility helps our students and families feel safe here at school.
 Field study (Goal 3 Action 5) is also crucial for students struggling with English to connect the real world to their classroom, and for low income students that may not otherwise have access to these experiences outside of school hours.

 Contacting families of absent students (Goal 4 Actions 1-3) often has a positive impact on our low-income students whose families may struggle getting their children to school.
-We are able to problem-solve together, connect families to carpool, or offer service recommendations for these families.
+We are able to problem-solve together, connect families to carpool, or offer service recommendations for these families, removing barriers to school attendance.

 Finally, effective communication (Goal 5 Action 1) and education (Goal 5 Action 2) will serve all of our families.
 Our parent communication platform, Parent Square, offers easy translation to other languages which improves levels of communication with families of various backgrounds.
-Parent education serves many low-income families who are not able to afford parenting help/conferences on their own.
+Parent education serves many low-income families who are not able to afford parenting help/conferences on their own.Family engagement has a strong research base that demonstrates a positive effect on student success